 It's not just sun protection – the process of travelling between A and B can be fraught with unseen stresses.
 Here are my top tips for a trouble-free holiday period:

-· Taking the plane - book the more civilised flight times even if it costs a little more.
-Otherwise, if you have to start really early - or really late - and are then delayed, the problems are magnified by having to carry tired little ones through queues.
-Choose where you sit - aisle seats close to aircraft toilets mean children can get up and stretch their legs a bit.
-Seats in the middle of the aircraft plane sometimes offer more room, albeit at a cost .
+Book the more civilised flight times even if it costs a little more.
+Otherwise, if you have to start really early – or really late – and are then delayed, the problems are magnified by having to carry tired little ones through queues.
+Choose where you sit – aisle seats close to aircraft toilets mean children can get up and stretch their legs a bit.
+Seats in the middle of the aircraft plane sometimes offer more room, albeit at a cost.

 It sounds obvious, but make sure you have a plentiful supply!
 Small, healthy snacks (plus the odd treat) can really calm cranky moments and get everyone on track again (adults as well!)

 A treasure bag is the best travel aid I've come across and with a little imagination it can work for older children too.
 Get hold of a drawstring bag (like a PE kit bag) and start collecting cheap but fun items that you know your children will enjoy.
 The idea is that they can have one item every so often.
 The deal you then make is that they have to wait for a period of time before being allowed the next item and that they close their eyes and put their hand in, taking just one item at a time.

 A bag for each child works best and stops arguments.
 You can borrow things from friends and offer them things when they travel.
 Anything goes: slime, silly putty, puzzle games, a rubik cube, dot to dot books, quizzes (for older children), transfers, fuzzy felts, little story books (or comics for older ones) small cars/dolls.
 Be brave with messy play items like play dough and slime and putty - they can keep children amused for hours and the benefit outweighs any amount of clearing up in my book!